Information Session – Mallee Wind Farm Environmental Impact Statement

 Spark Renewables will also provide $5,000 towards solar and BESS systems and energy audits for neighbours within 10km of wind turbines, as well as a $5,000 rebate for audits to baseline on-farm emissions.
 Key features of the Neighbour Benefits Initiative include:

-within 10km of turbines at
+Available to neighbours within 10km of turbines at time of construction

-neighbours can choose to opt-in
+Voluntary initiative where neighbours can choose to opt-in

-We were deeply honoured to have Leslie McLeod, a respected Yuin, Dharawal and Ngarigo Custodian and loreman, deliver a Welcome to Country for Spark Renewables at our recent RAP launch, a significant milestone in our reconciliation journey.
+We were deeply honoured to have Leslie McLeod, a respected Yuin, Dharawal and Ngarigo Custodian and loreman, deliver a Welcome to Country for Spark Renewablesat our recent RAP launch, a significant milestone in our reconciliation journey.

 The Smoking Ceremony connected us deeply with the natural environment around us, allowing us to engage in spiritual and physical cleansing through this ancient tradition.